An Axiom System for Feedback Centralities: Preliminaries

 \textbf{Katz centrality:} \citet{Katz:1953} proposed an alternative to Eigenvector centrality that adds a basic importance to each node.
 This shifts the emphasis from the total importance of its direct predecessors to their number.
 Formally, for a decay factor $a \in \mathbb{R}_{\ge 0}$, Katz centrality is defined as follows:

 For a fixed $a$, Katz centrality is uniquely defined for graphs with $\lambda < 1/a$.
 We denote the class of such graphs by $\mathcal{G}^{K(a)}$.

-\textbf{Katz prestige:} In Eigenvector and Katz centralities, the whole importance of a node is ``copied'' to all its direct successors.
-In turn, in Katz prestige~\cite{Katz:1953}, also called \emph{simplified PageRank}, a node splits its importance equally among its successors.
+\textbf{Seeley index:} In Eigenvector and Katz centralities, the whole importance of a node is ``copied'' to all its direct successors.
+In turn, in Seeley index~\citep{See-1949-SeeleyIndex} (which is also known as \emph{Katz prestige}~\citep{Jac-2008-Networks} and \emph{simplified PageRank}~\citep{Page:etal:1999}), a node splits its importance equally among its successors.
 Hence, the importance of predecessors is divided by their out-degree.
-Formally, Katz prestige is defined as follows:
+Formally, Seeley index is defined as follows:

 Similarly to Eigenvector centrality, this system of equations does not imply a unique solution.
 We will discuss our normalization condition in the next section.
-Katz prestige is usually defined only for strongly connected graphs.
-In our paper, we relax this assumption and consider sums of strongly connected graphs; we denote the class of all such graphs by $\mathcal{G}^{KP}$.
+Seeley index is usually defined only for strongly connected graphs.
+In our paper, we relax this assumption and consider sums of strongly connected graphs; we denote the class of all such graphs by $\mathcal{G}^{SI}$.

-\textbf{PageRank:} \citet{Page:etal:1999} was proposed to modify Katz prestige by adding a basic importance to each node.
+\textbf{PageRank:} \citet{Page:etal:1999} was proposed to modify Seeley index by adding a basic importance to each node.
 In this way, for a decay factor $a \in [0,1)$, PageRank is uniquely defined for all graphs as follows: